twilio/terraform-provider-twilio/README.md

 ## Project Status

-:warning: This project is currently in **PILOT** and under active development.
+:warning: This project is currently in **PILOT** and NOT under active development.

 ## Requirements